 Tampering with any fire alarm mechanism or fire extinguishers, signs and designations of the overall fire alarm system in the building will not be allowed.
 Hanging items from sprinkler pipes or fixtures is prohibited.
 Do not cover smoke detectors.
-Notify Residential Life or Security Services of any possible faulty smoke detectors immediately.
+Notify Residential Life or Public Safety of any possible faulty smoke detectors immediately.
 Candles and incense are prohibited and will be confiscated immediately and without warning.
 Halogen lights, candle warmers, lava lamps, or other devices that impose a fire hazard warning are not allowed.
 No live Christmas Trees may have lights displayed upon them.
 Every student is required to evacuate building if a fire alarm sounds.
 Staff may have to enter rooms to ensure evacuation.
 Students cannot re-enter a building until permitted by hall staff.

 - For the safety of all students living in our halls and apartments, it is prohibited to have open flames or other materials that constitute fire hazards on housing property including candles, candle warmers, incense, or other materials (such as live fresh cut evergreen trees, and wreaths).
 Any candles or incense found may be confiscated.
 Motorized vehicles (e.g., mopeds, motorcycles, hoverboards, etc.) may not be brought through or stored within the residence halls.